 This duo works together to create divine culinary experiences.
 Jenn's artistic creativity and attention to detail compliments Enan’s passion for colorful ingredients and flavors along with his innovative ideas.
 They have the ability to craft modern, unique fare as well as traditional comfort foods.
 Creations from this Twenty Six Divine family are sure to please even the most selective palettes.

-(Pictured at Folly Beach) The Parezo family: Jenn, Savannah, Grayson, & Enan
+(Pictured at Folly Beach) The Parezo family: Jenn & Enan with their children

 Chef Enan Parezo received his culinary degree from Johnson & Wales University after earning a degree in hospitality management from The University of South Carolina.
 This Baltimore, Maryland native has lived in South Carolina since 1998.
 He has worked as the Chef de Cuisine at The Charleston Place Hotel as well as several upscale restaurants throughout his career.
 Enan ventured out on his own to cater as a personal chef for local Charleston families before opening Twenty Six Divine, which he continues to do to this day.
 He enjoys playing with his two young children, spending quality time with his wife Jenn, and creating flavorful modern tea sandwiches for the tea room and his loyal clientele.